michielbdejong/tripledoc/docs/about.md

 - Having to convert a conceptual model of Documents, and entities with properties set to a value, to a model of nodes in a graph.
 - The clunckiness of having to keep wrapping/unwrapping RDF Nodes.
+- Existing libraries being relatively vulnerable to regressions due to lack of unit test coverage.

 It is expressly _not_ designed to solve:

 - The difficulty of combining data from many different sources and traversing a Linked Data graph.
 - Teaching users about Linked Data and RDF to a greater extent than is necessary to start writing Solid Web Apps.
+- Teaching people how to write Web Apps in the first place.
+It is assumed that people know how to write proper Web Apps, and Tripledoc should enable those apps to store their data on a Pod.